thecsea/users-management/README.md

     $users = $usersManagement->getUsers(); //get list of users print_r($users[0]->getUserInfo()); //print user info (associative matrix)
     ?>

+N.B. config.php is a file that contains the mysql connection data as array.

+**N.B. you have to include composer autoload to use the library**

 ##How it works
 This library is fully object oriented so you have tostring, equals (user), clone and so on